-Dr. Vernita Hairston
+Dr. Vernita Hairston, M.D.

 Dr. Hairston received her BA in biochemistry at Harvard University and medical doctorate degree at the University of Maryland.
 After her residency at Case Western Reserve, she completed a clinical neuromuscular fellowship at the University of Pennsylvania and another in neuro-rehabilitation at the University of Maryland.
 She is currently a neurologist at the University of Kansas Medical Center.
 Dr. Hairston is a past recipient of the MGA Stackhouse Award.